Six Tourists Killed In Storms In Greece - UrduPoint

 Thessaloniki, Greece, (UrduPoint / Pakistan Point News - APP - 11th Jul, 2019 ) :Fierce storms have killed six tourists and injured dozens of people in northern Greece, authorities said on Thursday.

-"Nearly all the coastal restaurants were full, and you could see large objects flying," he told AFP.

-One woman reportedly told hospital staff she was picked up by the wind and thrown in a garbage bin, which then rolled away.

-The freak storm only lasted about 20 minutes, but it was enough to overturn cars, uproot trees and balcony railings and cause mudslides.
+The freak storm only lasted about 20 minutes, according to witnesses interviewed by state television ERT.

+"Six tourists were killed and at least 30 people were injured during this cyclone," Steriadis said.

-- 'Unprecedented phenomenon' - On a beach in Sozopoli, the storm toppled and ripped open a Czech family's caravan, killing an elderly couple in their seventies and injuring their 48-year-old son and 19-year-old grandson.
+The storm overturned and ripped open a caravan occupied by a Czech family on a local beach, killing an elderly couple and injuring their son and grandson.

 Elsewhere in the region, a Russian man and his son were killed by a falling tree.